What Is Off Road Racing?

 Class 8

-This Class caters for automobiles with one or two crew members complying with the Super 4WD technical regulations and having an engine capacity (inclusive of any turbo/supercharging, rotary and/or diesel correction factors) of up to 6000cc.
+This Class caters for vehicles with one or two crew members complying with the Super 4WD technical regulations and having an engine capacity (inclusive of any turbo/supercharging, rotary and/or diesel correction factors) of up to 6000cc.

 Class 10